 Manual buzzers used for quiz competitions in schools and colleges create a lot of confusion in identifying the first respondent.
 Although there are circuits using PCs and discrete ICs, they are either too expensive or limited to only a few number of players.
 The School/College Buzzer is a circuit that can be used for up to eight players.It uses the IC 74LS373 (which is an octal latch) and a few passive components to implement the quiz buzzer mechanism.

 *Use of SCRs in logic circuits.

 *Application of transistors as switches.

-Quiz competition are integral part of our learning and as the world advances towards technological advancement, there should be some changes in the way we conduct quiz.
-So with this kit, you can build yourself an digital quiz buzzer supporting upto eigth players and ejoy playing quiz without any confusion.
+Quiz competition is an integral part of our learning and as the world advances towards technological advancement, there should be some changes in the way we conduct a quiz.
+So with this kit, you can build yourself a digital quiz buzzer supporting upto eight players and enjoy playing quiz without any confusion.